bazel-contrib/publish-to-bcr/README.md

 ```

 To patch in a submodule, add the patch to a patches folder under the submodule path `.bcr/[sub/module]/patches` where sub/module is the path to the WORKSPACE folder relative to the repository root.

+## Attesation Support

+BCR supports the upload of attestations with your build.
+This workflow will produce them by default but BCR requires that you also release your ruleset using the [bazel-contrib release_ruleset](https://github.com/bazel-contrib/.github/blob/master/.github/workflows/release_ruleset.yaml) workflow.
+Source archive attestations produced in other ways will currently be rejected by BCR.
+If you are not using the release_ruleset, you will want
+to set `attest: false`

 ## Reporting issues